Build a Custom MCP Client

 • scopes_supported

-Then fetch authorization server metadata from the advertised authorization server.
-For Demandbase, the current metadata discovery URL is:
+Request the authorization server metadata using the advertised authorization server.

 GET https://gateway.demandbase.com/.well-known/oauth-authorization-server